hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 * `tenant_id` - (Optional) The tenant ID to use.
 It can also be sourced from the `ARM_TENANT_ID` environment variable.

+* `use_msi` - (Optional) Set to true to authenticate using managed service identity.
+  It can also be sourced from the `ARM_USE_MSI` environment variable.

+* `msi_endpoint` - (Optional) The REST endpoint to retrieve an MSI token from.
+Terraform will attempt to discover this automatically but it can be specified manually here.
+  It can also be sourced from the `ARM_MSI_ENDPOINT` environment variable.

 * `environment` - (Optional) The cloud environment to use.
 It can also be sourced from the `ARM_ENVIRONMENT` environment variable.
 Supported values are:
   * `public` (default)